How Legacy Becomes Structure

 That coherence is a strength.

-When leadership rests with one central figure for many years, it brings unity.
+When leadership rests with a single central figure for many years, it fosters unity.

 Over time, the organization learns where certainty lives.